-Yvonne Seale is a historian of women and the social history of religion in the European Middle Ages.
+Yvonne Seale is a historian of women and religion in the European Middle Ages.
 Her current research focuses on the involvement of women with the Premonstratensian religious order in twelfth- and thirteenth-century northern France.

-In 2016, Yvonne joined the faculty of SUNY Geneseo in beautiful upstate New York, where she is an assistant professor of medieval history.
+In 2016, Yvonne joined the faculty of SUNY Geneseo in beautiful western New York, where she is an associate professor of medieval history.
 She is a Faculty Affiliate in Geneseo’s Center for Digital Learning, which allows her to pursue her interest in digital humanities research and pedagogy.
-She serves as a Book Reviews Editor for the History of Women Religious of Britain and Ireland Network, and is a member of the Executive Board of the New York State Association of European Historians.
+She is the recipient of the Teaching Association for Medieval Studies Teaching Award for College Educators, 2019-2020, and of the SUNY Chancellor’s Award for Excellence in Teaching, 2023.

 Yvonne received a B.A. in History/Archaeology from Trinity College Dublin and an M.Litt. in Mediaeval History from the University of St Andrews, Scotland.
 She earned her PhD in history from the University of Iowa.